 Whaa-at the faa-ark!
 How do you do that?
 Surf hand in hand?

 Even stranger, John Ramsay then attempted to convince Justice Gordon that the woman was merely giving him French lessons.
 While surfing hand in hand?
 Oui.
 Va te faire foutre!

 Words change over time and the word ‘gay’ changed.

 In the 20th century, the lewder meaning came to describe homosexuals.
 They embraced it.
-At the same time, the more innocent meaning went out of fashion along with words like ‘jolly’ and ‘chipper’.
+At the same time, the more innocent meaning went out of fashion along with words like ‘piffle’ and ‘fiddle-faddle’ and ‘rantallion’.

-Some resist semantic evolution at every turn though, determined that trolls should stay under bridges and that only pneumonia should ever go viral.
+But some folk resist semantic evolution at every turn, determined that trolls belong under bridges, a web should teem with spiders, and only pneumonia and similar contagions should go viral.

-That year, athlete Tyson Gay qualified for the Olympics, something OneNewsNow reported on.
+That year, athlete Tyson Gay qualified for the Olympics.

-“It means a lot to me,” the 25-year-old Homosexual said.
-“I’m glad my body could do it because now I know I have it in me.”
+“Tyson Homosexual was a blur in blue,” reported OneNewsNow, “sprinting 100 meters faster than anyone ever has… ‘It means a lot to me’, the 25-year-old Homosexual said.
+‘I’m glad my body could do it because now I know I have it in me’.”